tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    computed so far.
 2. Let P = 31 - ((L - 1) % 32) and add P bytes of padding.

-This rounds the overall structure up to a multiple of 32 bytes.
-This reduces the range of lengths of the EncodedClientHelloInner across all clients.
+This rounds the length of EncodedClientHelloInner up to a multiple of 32 bytes, reducing the set of possible lengths across all clients.

 In addition to padding ClientHelloInner, clients and servers will also need to pad all other handshake messages that have sensitive-length fields.
 For example,